 Only it wasn’t quite the case.

-I was working more hours than I had in my corporate gig, was trying many new things only to see them fail, and was seeing my bank balance dwindle with every passing week.
+I was working more hours than I had in my previous job for a start.
+I was also trying many new things, only to see them fail.
+I also was seeing my bank balance dwindle with every passing week.

 MISTAKE 1: EXPECTING SUCCESS TOO SOON